Argentina: Social Movements and Human Rights

 - SIT Study Abroad Gear

-Previous college-level coursework and/or other significant preparation in social work, political economy, development studies, or Latin American studies, as assessed by SIT.
+Previous college-level coursework and/or other significant preparation in sociology, social work, political economy, development studies, or Latin American studies, as assessed by SIT.
 Three recent semesters of college-level Spanish or equivalent and the ability to follow coursework in Spanish, as assessed by SIT .

 The following syllabi are either from a recent session of this program or for an upcoming session.
 Because courses develop and change over time to take advantage of dynamic learning opportunities, actual course content will vary from term to term.